zextras/tech-doc/source/_includes/_usage/mails.rst

 E-mails are arranged in *Conversations*, meaning that an e-mail with all the replies it receives is packed in one single element in the list.
-Messages and conversations can be drag-and-dropped to any folder.
-You can select one e-mail in the list by clicking on the *Avatar* on the left of the e-mail (i.e., the circle with the initials of the e-mail's sender).
-You will enter the so-called *Selection Mode*: you can select additional e-mail by clicking them, or select all of them by clicking the :blue:`SELECT ALL` button above the list, then move them to another folder.
+Conversations (but not single messages) can be drag-and-dropped to any folder: you can select one conversation in the list by clicking on the *Avatar* on the left of the e-mail (i.e., the circle with the initials of the e-mail's sender).
+You will enter the so-called *Selection Mode*: you can select additional conversations by clicking them, or select all of them by clicking the :blue:`SELECT ALL` button above the list, then move them to another folder.

-.. hint:: Moving a single e-mail in a conversation is not possible, the whole conversation will be moved.
+.. hint:: You can select immediately all conversations by clicking the checkmark above the list of e-mails.

 On the top-right corner of each e-mail there are a few icons that allow to carry out a number of actions; click the